eamigo86/graphene-django-extras/README.md

     directives=all_directives
 )
 ```
-**NOTE**: Date directive depends of *dateutil* module, so if you do not have installed it, this directive will not be
+**NOTE**: Date directive depends on *dateutil* module, so if you do not have installed it, this directive will not be
 available.
 You can install *dateutil* module manually:
 ```
 pip install python-dateutil